University of the Pacific (United States): Student life

+Student newspaper

+The Pacifican is the university's student newspaper.
+It was founded in 1908, making it one of California's oldest continuously run student publications.
+In 2024, the student government voted to cut the $15,000 allocated for the paper from its budget.

+Greek life

+About 10% of students are members of a social fraternity or sorority at University of the Pacific, where there are three on-campus social fraternity houses and three on-campus social sorority houses.
+There are also a variety of multicultural and professional organizations.

 Athletics

 Pacific had previously competed in the NCAA Division II California Collegiate Athletic Association conference but left in 1950.
 In 1952, Pacific became a charter member of the California Basketball Association, which soon became the West Coast Athletic Conference (WCAC) and is now the West Coast Conference (WCC).
 They remained in the WCAC until joining the Pacific Coast Athletic Association, now known as the Big West Conference, in 1969 for football and 1971 for other sports.
 Pacific dropped football after the 1995 season and returned to the WCC in 2013.

 Facilities on the Stockton Campus include the 2,500-seat Klein Family Field for baseball, the 350-seat Bill Simoni Field for softball, the 6,150-seat Alex G. Spanos Center for basketball and volleyball, Knoles Field for soccer, Chris Kjeldsen Pool and Pacific Aquatics Center for swimming and water polo, the Eve Zimmerman Tennis Center, and the Janssen-Lagorio Gymnasium and Performance Center.

-University of the Pacific competes in NCAA Division I athletics as the Pacific Tigers in the West Coast Conference.
-After over 40 years of being in a conference (the PCAA/Big West) in which they were the only private school ever to have been a member, they returned to a league that is now composed exclusively of private, faith-based schools.
-(BYU is affiliated with the LDS Church, Pepperdine with the Churches of Christ, and the other seven members are Catholic.)
-The athletics department sponsors 17 sports: baseball, men's and women's basketball, women's cross country, women's track and field, men's golf, men's and women's soccer, women's softball, men's and women's swimming, men's and women's tennis, women's volleyball, women's sand volleyball, and men's and women's water polo.
-The university's two national championships have come in women's volleyball, a sport in which the school advanced to 24 straight NCAA Tournaments (1981–2004) and appeared in nine Final Fours (2 AIAW, 7 NCAA).
-In fall 2019, the university hosted the NCAA Men's Water Polo Championships, where Pacific finished as the national runner-up.

-Administration

-On July 1, 2020, Christopher Callahan became the university's 26th president.
-Callahan, the founding dean of the Walter Cronkite School of Journalism and Mass Communication at Arizona State University, was selected after a nationwide search and a unanimous decision by the university's board of regents.

-The president is selected by the university's board of regents.
-The board has up to 35 members, many of whom are alumni, and strives to include graduates of all three campuses and professional schools.
-Former members include former NASA Astronaut José M. Hernández and former San Diego Chargers owner Alex G. Spanos.